-As I prepared for this tele-class (see http://www.JHACareers.com/10Traps.htm for details), even my ‘quick list’ of traps quickly grew to exceed 50!
-The class promises to be a content-rich hour…I’ve compressed as many as I can down into 10 themes, and perhaps this will need to lead to another “10 More Traps” tele-class in the near future!
+As I prepared for my tele-class “10 Traps That Snare Jobseekers…And How To Avoid Them”, even my ‘quick list’ of traps quickly grew to exceed 50!
+The class promised to be a content-rich hour … I compressed as many as I could down into 10 themes, and perhaps this will need to lead to a “10 More Traps” tele-class!

-One of the most critical traps that I will get into in much more depth is the “If it ain’t broke, don’t fix it” syndrome.
+One of the most critical traps is the “If it ain’t broke, don’t fix it” syndrome.

-In a search, there is so much frustration and anxiety, and so many people share so many suggestions (wanted or unwanted) about the search that there is a tendency to start to screen out the negative comments.
+When you are in a search, there is so much frustration and anxiety, and so many people share so many suggestions (wanted or unwanted) about your search that there is a tendency to start to screen out the negative comments.
 For example, I was talking to a new client one time and pointed out to her serious defects in her résumé.
 It was, frankly, an extremely poor résumé.
 Even though I gave her specific, concrete feedback on the flaws and what was needed to fix

 it, she insisted it didn’t need any attention, and didn’t want to spend any time working on it.
 Her comment: